 Artificial Christmas trees are a great choice when you want to avoid the maintenance and cleanup involved with a live tree.
 The best artificial Christmas trees look realistic and last for many years.
 If you want to avoid decorating with strings of lights, shop for the best pre-lit Christmas tree for your home and budget.

-|Fir - Artificial Christmas Trees||Bushy & full in appearance.
+|Fir - Balsam - Artificial Christmas Trees||Bushy and full in appearance.
 Great choice for a sparsely decorated tree.
 Mimics popular live trees in the South & West.|

-|Pine - Artificial Christmas Trees||Classic needle construction.
+|Pine - Virginia - Artificial Christmas Trees||Classic needle construction.
 Lots of room for your favorite ornaments.
 Mimics popular live trees in the South.|

-|Spruce - Artificial Christmas Trees||More traditional shape & style.
+|Spruce - Norway - Artificial Christmas Trees||More traditional shape and style.
 Perfect for lots of ornaments.
 Mimics popular Midwest & East Coast live trees.|

-|frosted - Artificial Christmas Trees||Branches are treated for a snow-dusted look.
+|Flocked - Artificial Christmas Trees||Branches are treated for a snow-dusted look.
 Creates a winter wonderland indoors.
-Available as pre-lit or unlit frosted Christmas trees.|
+Available as pre-lit or unlit flocked Christmas trees.|

 |Tinsel - Pre-Lit Christmas Trees||Retro/vintage appeal.
 Adds a pop of color to the holidays.
 An old-school color wheel adds to the fun.|

 |fiber optic christmas trees||Changing, multi-color lights.
-Heights start at 18 inches.
+Heights start at 18-inches.
 Available with attached bases or stands.|

 |porch & potted christmas trees||Most suitable for indoor or covered outdoor use.
-Available pre-lit and/or flocked or frosted.
-Tabletop heights and up|
+Available pre-lit and/or flocked.
+Tabletop heights and up.|

-6- to 6 1/2-foot tree – Good for the average home
+- 6 to 6 1/2 feet: Good for the average home with lower ceilings.

-7- to 7 1/2-foot tree – The most popular choice, height-wise
+- 7 to 7 1/2 feet: The most popular choice, height-wise.

-Tip: Allow for 6- to 12-inches between the top of the tree and your ceiling.
+Tip: Allow for 6 to 12 inches between the top of the tree and your ceiling.

-Full or regular – Most full trees are 7 to 7 1/2-feet tall and 56- to 64-inches wide
+- Full or regular: Most full trees are 7 to 7 1/2-feet tall and 56 to 64 inches wide.

-Medium – Most tall trees come in a medium width
+- Medium: Most tall trees come in a medium width.

 Tip: Measure the diameter of the tree at its widest point for the base width.